 It is important to identify the appropriate level of training for the target audience.
 IOEM offers awareness, management, performance and executive level courses.
 The IOEM Training and Exercise Section can assist in determining courses and learning programs that will further preparedness for individuals or agencies.
 Many of the training events sponsored by IOEM are free although some classes do have a registration fee to cover the expenses for conducting the class.
 Please refer to the course flyers for specific registration details for each class.

-To request training delivery in your jurisdiction, please complete the Training Request Form.
+To request training delivery in your jurisdiction, please coordinate with your county emergency manager and complete the Training Request Form.

 IOEM leverages training offered from a wide variety of federal partners.
 These entities bring standardized, national best practices that can broaden and enhance our efforts in Idaho.